-2025 MCHTC
+2025 MCHTC Blog

-Partners include Healey International Relief Foundation, Helping Children Worldwide, Project Hope, Ministry of Health and Sanitation, SoMK, Embrace International, Tzu Chi, Jhpiego, University of Makeni, Together for Global Health, CHASL, Seed, Kings Global, CHAMPS, Friends of SL, SOS, Sierra Leone National Master Trainers, School of Midwifery, World Health Organization (WHO).
+Partners include Healey International Relief Foundation, Helping Children Worldwide, Project Hope, Ministry of Health and Sanitation, SoMK, Embrace International, Tzu Chi, Jhpiego, University of Makeni, Together for Global Health, CHASL, Seed, Kings Global, CHAMPS, Friends of SL, SOS, Sierra Leone National Master Trainers, School of Midwifery, and World Health Organization (WHO).

-The conference took place at the School of Midwifery in Kenema, Sierra Leone.
 Over 50 midwives, nurses, and maternal child health aides attended the conference this year.
 Trainings followed the Jhpeigo Bleeding After Birth Provider Guide, as well as the WHO Essential Newborn Care Provider Guide.
 Successful trainees who passed the final exam received an honorary certificate of completion.
-Select trainees graduated to become future Rising Trainers, and will eventually serve as Trainers of the program to render it self-sustainable.
+Select trainees graduated to become future Rising Trainers, and will eventually serve as Trainers of the program and render it self-sustainable.

-School of Midwifery in Kenema, Sierra Leone.
+The conference took place at the School of Midwifery in Kenema, Sierra Leone.

 Next